Naezr/ShyFox/README.md

     > But I'm not responsible for how it will fit together.

 5. Close Firefox and then put `chrome` folder, and `user.js` into your [profile directory](https://support.mozilla.org/en-US/kb/profiles-where-firefox-stores-user-data).
-6. Launch Firefox and open Sidebery in the sidebar
+6. Launch Firefox and open Sidebery in the sidebar.
+To do this, click on the Sidebery icon.
+It's most likely in the extensions menu.
 7. Go to the customizing page (right click on blank space > customize toolbar) and move buttons to something like that

    <details><summary>Buttons layout</summary>